 Other Paula’s Choice Serums With Vitamin C

-The serums/boosters above are the workhorses of the Paula’s Choice’s Vitamin C offering.
+The serums/boosters above are the workhorses of the Paula’s Choice’s Vitamin C range.
 If you’re serious about antiaging, pick one of them.

 But that doesn’t mean you can’t use vitamin C anywhere else in your skincare routine.
 Plenty of Paula’s Choice serums, masks and moisturisers use Vitamin C derivatives to give your skin that something extra to keep wrinkles and dark spots at bay.
 Here are the highlights:

-- Paula’s Choice’s 10% Niacinamide Booster ($42.00): Who said you can’t use niacinamide and vitamin C together?
+- Paula’s Choice’s 10% Niacinamide Booster ($42.00): It’s a myth you can’t use niacinamide and vitamin C together.
 This serum pairs niacinamide with ascorbic glucoside (a derivative of vitamin C) to brighten the complexion, fight free radicals and shrink pores.
 Available at Dermstore, Nordstrom, Paula’s Choice and Selfridges.

 - Paula’s Choice Resist Anti-Aging Clear Skin Hydrator ($33.00): A lightweight, anti-aging moisturiser for oily skin.
 It uses Sodium Ascorbyl Phosphate, a form of Vitamin C that helps treat acne.
 Available at Dermstore, Feel Unique and Paula’s Choice.

-- Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum ($42.00): An emollient retinol serum with a few anti-inflammatory and antioxidant ingredients thrown in the mix.
+- Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum ($42.00): An emollient retinol serum with a few anti-inflammatory and antioxidant ingredients thrown into the mix.
 It uses Tetrahexyldecyl Ascorbate, an oil-soluble form of Vitamin C that penetrates skin easily.
-Available at Dermstore, Feel Unique, Nordstrom and Paula’s Choice.
+Available at Feel Unique, Nordstrom and Paula’s Choice.